Danc2050/TheBugTracker/README.md

 #### Usage
 The **_server side_** is mostly automated!
 However, you can login to the server via SSH and:
 * Run the AutoBugTracker server side program with `python3 src/Server.py`.
-* Update the configuration file.
+* Update the configuration file at `/root .autobug.ini`.
 * Manipulate the database.
-* and end the program / shut the server down.
+* and end the program / shut the server down with `CTRL + C`.

 ## Features
 ### Current